MuKnIO/avoum-cardano-feasibility-study/study.md

 enforced by the “lock script” associated with each UTXO, that ensures that only the possessors of some cryptographic keys may spend the UTXO, either freely or according to some “covenant” that limits their ability.
-(Actually, Nervos uses Cells, that extend the notion of UTXO, and also have a “type script”; but that is orthogonal to this issue.)s
+(Cardano's eUTXO model extends this, but in ways that are orthogonal to this issue).

 By contrast, the first blockchain with the ability to write smart contracts, Ethereum, uses an Account/Balance model, transactions